Reve/blue_patcher_mono/README.md

 # State of project

 - working under Windows as the original Visual Studio one

-# Next Step

-- write a Mac version
+- working under Mac as intended